had2020/Solnithrum/README.md

 # Solnithrum
-Decentralized solana crypto wallet made in Rust for safety.
+Decentralized Solana crypto wallet made in Rust for safety.